-ImageRecycle has WordPress plugin, Shopify app, Joomla Extension and a Magento extension.
+ImageRecycle has available a WordPress plugin, Shopify app, Joomla Extension and a Magento extension.
 If you use any of these other sites, you can use ImageRecycle’s extensions to compress your images instead of navigating to a separate site.

 With ImageRecycle, you get access to a 15-day free trial with a 100 MB limit.
 You can then choose to purchase a paid plan — $10 for 1GB, $20 for 3GB and $50 for 10GB.

 CompressNow is another easy to use optimisation tool that allows bulk upload.
 Simply upload your JPEG, PNG and GIF images from your computer, set a compression percentage for the images and download them to use on your site.

 Trimage works well for Linux users to remove EXIF and metadata from images.
 This image compression tool then compresses your JPEG and PNG images to the highest level possible.

 If you’re a Mac or PC user, the other options on this list will be a better bet for your system.
 Trimage is best suited for Linux users.

 This tools also includes image conversion features, which can help you turn your JPEGs into PNGs for use online.